Freedom House improved Artsakh’s rating from 30 to 31 in its latest “Freedom in the World” report released March 4.

 Further, “there was an increase in competition and civil society activity surrounding local elections in September, and the stage was set for further changes in the 2020 elections for Nagorno-Karabakh’s president and parliament.”

-Karabakh previously slipped into “not free” category in 2011 and 2012 Freedom House surveys, before recovering to “partly free” largely thanks to a competitive presidential election held in July 2012.
+In 2011 and 2012 Karabakh slipped into “not free” category in Freedom House surveys, before recovering to “partly free” following a competitive presidential election in July 2012.